 Chocolate Cupcakes Without a Mixer

-If you’re looking for more cupcake recipes, be sure to check out some of my other favorites like Maple Bacon Brown Sugar Cupcakes, Cookies ‘N Cream Cupcakes, or my Brown Sugar Carrot Cupcakes.
+If you’re looking for more cupcake recipes, be sure to check out some of my other favorites like Simple Strawberry Shortcake Cupcakes, Brown Sugar Carrot Cupcakes With Cream Cheese Frosting or Simple Vanilla Cupcakes.

 Why You'll Love This Recipe

-Chocolate Cupcakes No Mixer Needed: Want chocolate cupcakes, but don’t want the hassle of getting out the stand mixer, cleaning it, or even using a hand mixer (my nemesis)?
+- Chocolate Cupcakes No Mixer Needed: Want chocolate cupcakes, but don’t want the hassle of getting out the stand mixer, cleaning it, or even using a hand mixer?
 These chocolate cupcakes without a mixer just require two mixing bowls, a whisk, and a spatula!
 That’s it!

-Moist & Fluffy: This is an Olive Oil Chocolate Cupcakes recipe, which makes these cupcakes incredibly moist and fluffy.
+- Moist & Fluffy: These chocolate cupcakes are made with olive oil, which makes these cupcakes incredibly moist and fluffy.
 I prefer using oil in cakes over butter most of the time as I find it makes a moister cake.
 I use olive oil in this recipe, but you could also use avocado oil, canola oil, or sunflower oil.

 Ingredients